piersolenski/telescope-import.nvim/README.md

 # 🚢 import.nvim

 > ⚠️ This plugin was renamed from `telescope-import.nvim` to `import.nvim` as it now supports multiple pickers.
 > Old GitHub URLs will still redirect, but please update your plugin spec to use:
 >
 > ```lua
 > { "piersolenski/import.nvim" }
 > ```
+>
 > The previous setup method of registering the plugin as a Telescope extension is still supported, but the new method is recommended for access to latest features.

-`import.nvim` helps you add import statements faster by searching your project for existing imports and presenting them in a picker.
+Often we find ourselves importing the same modules over and over again in an existing project. `import.nvim` helps you add import statements faster by searching your project for existing imports and presenting them in a picker.
 Instead of typing out imports from scratch or yanking them from other files, you get a searchable list of all imports already used in your project, sorted by frequency of use.

 Think of it as "import autocomplete" based on your project's actual usage patterns.
 It's particularly useful when: